-- while: preserving open space, restoring natural communities, implementing climate resilient infrastructure, and reducing flood risk. - D. Projects that are undertaken by OPRHP Friends organizations or other partner groups that occur in State Parks or Historic Sites. - V. Regional Economic Development Council Assessment (0-20) - VI.
+- distressed neighborhoods, etc. - D. Projects that are undertaken by OPRHP Friends organizations or other partner groups that occur in State Parks or State Historic Sites. - V. Regional Economic Development Council Assessment (0-20).
+Statewide CFA Endorsement Standards from the REDC Guidebook at https://regionalcouncils.ny.gov/ - VI.
 Statewide Assessment "Commissioner Points" (0-10) - A. Geographic Distribution.
 Consideration may be given to projects in areas that have or have not received funding in recent cycles or where funding is not commensurate with the population of the area.
 This will be based on the proximity to other funded sites and the diversity of projects being funded on a regional and local basis, as well as the service area of the developed or planned facilities. - B. Maximize Use and Accessibility.
 Consideration may be given to projects where funding will allow underutilized facilities to be accessed or to develop underutilized resources for public use.
 This will be based on the resources offered by the facility, the use of those resources and whether the proposed project will help the facility expand and enhance its public use. - C. Special Engineering, Environmental, Preservation Benefits.
 Consideration may be given to develop particularly significant resources and facilities or to develop innovative approaches to preserve valuable resources.
 This will be based on the type of resource being developed or rehabilitated; its rarity on a local, regional, statewide, and national basis; the ability of an innovative technology to address an emergency or mitigate future problems; how well a technology can be "exported" for use on other properties and resources; and how/if the project will allow public access that would not otherwise be available. - D. Past Performance.
 Consideration may be given to how timely an applicant completed previous projects, including its reporting requirements; how successful it was in outreach, especially to minority- and woman-owned businesses; the ongoing upkeep and maintenance of the property; and its cooperation in allowing OPRHP to complete inspections and other follow-up activities.